google/fhir-data-pipes/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have **added tests** to cover my changes.
 (If you refactored existing code that was well tested you do not have to add tests)
 - [ ] I ran `mvn clean package` right before creating this pull request and added all formatting changes to my commit.
 - [ ] If I made any Python code changes, I ran `black . && isort .` right before creating this pull request and added all formatting changes to my commit.
-Requires you to run pip install -r requirements-dev.txt to install the `black` and `isort` packages.
 - [ ] All new and existing **tests passed**.
 - [ ] My pull request is **based on the latest changes** of the master branch.